cultureamp/kestrel/CONTRIBUTING.md

   - Then Close then continue
 - If there are no errors:
   - Click Release button
-- Your artifact has uploaded to Maven central (may take  up to 2 hours to appear but should be much faster)
+- Your artifact has uploaded to [Maven central](https://search.maven.org/artifact/com.cultureamp/kestrel) (may take up to 2 hours to appear but should be much faster).

 # Links